aecsocket/aecsocket.github.io/docs/glossa/api/README.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

+# API

+How to use the developer API.

-# Setup
+## Setup

+First of all, you must set up Glossa in your development environment.

+This example uses **Gradle - Kotlin DSL - Version catalog**.

 :::tip

 Find the current version [here](https://github.com/aecsocket/glossa).

 :::

-## Gradle - Kotlin DSL - Version catalog

 `gradle/libs.version.toml`